conondaFCC/hello-world/git.md

 ### how to display changes made
 Since this is a huge topic, a good place to start is: https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History

+### git stash aka temp save and go back to HEAD
+git stash is the command to save current changes to the stash and go back to HEAD state.
+See help on stash for examples.

 ## OLD NOTES, NEEDS REVISION:
 ## git create a new repository